 At Buffalo State disposal of these materials is handled primarily by the Environmental Health and Safety Office.
 Please contact them at 716-878-6128 if you need to dispose of lead-acid batteries; mercury-containing items such as thermostats and thermometers; or pesticides.

 To conserve campus resources and minimize waste, Evergreen maintains, and manages the reuse of, an extensive collection of office furniture and supplies.
 Desks, chairs, tables and filing are just some of the items that are regularly available, free of charge, for on-campus use by Buffalo State employees.
 Before your office spends money on furniture, please check out the surplus collection.
 Pease call 716-878-6835 to schedule an appointment.

 Compost is organic matter that has been decomposed and recycled as fertilizer.

 Buffalo State contracts with Farmer Pirates to pick up waste for composting.
-Campbell Student Union, Campus House and academic program food labs contribute kitchen waste, while Buffalo State Campus Services contributes landscaping waste for the composting process.
+Campbell Student Union, Campus House and academic program food labs contribute kitchen waste, while Buffalo State's facilities department contributes landscaping waste for the composting process.
 More than 71 tons of organic matter have been collected from Buffalo State since 2013.